Contents

 Shoes With Low Back or Backless Clogs, Sandals

-Always choose shoes that are comfortable and have a padded back strap to keep your feet in place and fit.
-Avoid walking in shoes or sandals that cause blisters due to strap rubbing.
+Instead, it is highly recommended to choose shoes that are comfortable and contain a padded back strap, ensuring your feet remain in place and fit snugly.
+Furthermore, it is crucial to avoid walking in shoes or sandals that cause blisters due to strap rubbing, as this can cause discomfort and pain, making it difficult to walk.

 Avoid Low Quality and Materials